Make Any Day Memorable With These Special Gifts

 Everyone wants to be right.

 If someone is sharing opinions, just listen.

 Avoid offering corrections, arguments, or conflicting information.
 Instead, just accept what the person is saying.
 Of course, if you agree, then tell the person that you agree.
 Otherwise, just listen (especially if you’re at a holiday party).

 Recognize that everyone thinks they’re telling the truth.
 And that truth was reached from their experiences.
-So it must be the absolute truth – even if that truth came to them in a dream about little green men who eat bananas for lunch.
+So it must be the absolute, complete, perfect truth – even if they learned that truth on TV.

 In fact, it’s as true to them as your truth is to you.